Robert Lee McManaman

 Robert McManaman, a conductor and baritone soloist, taught in two colleges and three academies in the Seventh-day Adventist educational system.
 He also served as a church musician in community churches whenever possible during his career.

-He was born in Kansas, the son of Charles Levi and Maude Inez Otis McManaman.
+He was born on July 20, 1926 in Kansas, the son of Charles Levi and Maude Inez Otis McManaman.
 Although his parents were not musicians, they bought a piano and started Robert on piano lessons when he was five.
 He continued music study at Enterprise Academy under Norman and Eleanor Krogstad.

 Following graduation from EA in 1944, McManaman attended Union College in Nebraska, where he majored in religion and pursued a minor in music.
 He had the good fortune to be at the school when the music program was flourishing.
 He studied voice with Evelyn Lauritzen, June Herr, and Harlyn Abel and sang in groups conducted by Abel and Wayne Hooper.
 He also enjoyed the friendship of several others that, like himself, would enjoy significant music careers, including Harold Lickey, Lyle Jewell, and Merritt Schumann.